 - Trigeminal autonomic cephalalgias: , paroxysmal hemicrania, hemicrania continua

-- Other primary headaches: cough headaches, headaches due to physical exertion, postcoital headache
+- Other primary headaches: cough headaches, headaches due to physical exertion, postcoital headache, primary stabbing headache

 - Increased intracranial pressure